sammymustafa/rna-seq/README.md

 # RNA-Sequencing Projects

 Attached are short PDF summaries of findings from several projects investigating various datasets throughout the RNA-seq process!
+Most entail leveraging unix with the high-performance computing cluster Quest.
 Here are descriptions of what each project investigates/finds:

 * Project 1: Making FastQc/MultiQC report for six biological yeast replicates of wild type & SNF2 mutants (summarizes 84 files)
 * Project 2: Identifying faster methods of downloading sequencing data from the European Nucleotide Archive (ENA) and the National